You are here

 The cross-country courses at Blenheim are designed by David Evans and built by David's team - a team which is internationally acclaimed for their course building and design skills.

-The CCI3* cross-country phase runs on Saturday.
-The CIC3* for 8 & 9 year old horses and the Event Rider Masters CIC3* cross-country phases run on Sunday.
+The CCI4*-L cross-country phase runs on Saturday.
+The CCI4*-S for 8 & 9 year old horses run on Sunday.

 All show jumping takes place in the main Marlborough Arena in front of Blenheim Palace.

-The CIC3* for 8 & 9 year old horses show jump on Saturday as the second part of their test (this is because it is less challenging for horses to show jump before going cross-country).
+The CCI4*-S for 8 & 9 year old horses show jump on Saturday morning as the second part of their test.
+This is because it is less challenging for horses to show jump before going cross-country.

 In addition to world class eventing action, there are lots of other activities on offer at the event each year.
-These include the Dodson & Horrell sponsored Pony Club and Riding Club team eventer challenges on the Thursday and Friday, the 100cm eventer challenge on Sunday and the eventers high jump challenge.
+These include the Pony Club and Riding Club team eventer challenges on the Thursday and Friday, the 90cm and 100cm eventer challenges on Sunday and the master's gate jumping challenge.

-There are also a plethora of other displays and attractions throughout the event for all the family, including children's play areas, a food and drink hall, sports and classic car displays, and more than 200 outlets in the shopping village.
+There are also a plethora of other displays and attractions throughout the event for all the family, including children's play areas, a food and drink walk, and more than 200 outlets in the shopping village.